 Care leavers are 38% more likely to drop out of university than their peers.
 Those who make it through the other end often find themselves standing at a cliffs edge with no support network to rely on as they try to navigate life after university.
 The Office for National Statistics estimates that almost one-third of British graduates move back in with their parents after graduation.
 Care-experienced graduates don’t have that option.
 They need to find the means to support themselves when it’s time to leave student halls.
 That’s where our Advantage Programme comes in; equipping them with the networks, skills, and confidence needed to compete on today’s graduate job market.
 Our programme aims to enable those young people transition from university into a career of their own choice.

 Lola is from the London borough of Merton and was studying Accounting and Finance at Kingston University when she heard about the Advantage Programme.
-She first tried to join the programme through the council but since Merton did not have a service agreement with Drive Forward Foundation (DFF) she didn’t receive a response.
-However, since the programme works directly with universities, Beth Taswell from Kingston University was able to refer Lola to DFF and open the door to all the services available.
+Working directly with Drive Forward Foundation, Kingston University’s Access and Support Advisor was able to refer Lola and open the door to all the services available.
 Lola was relieved when she was able to join the programme because she knew that work experience, in addition to her degree, would really help her gain employment after university.

 Lola remembers what the future looked like before she knew about the Advantage Programme:

 DFF met Lola in March 2021; she not only secured her internship but she also benefitted from DFF’s tailor made workshops, insight sessions with corporate partners and additional work placements.
 Lola attended CV building sessions with Baringa Partners, who then extended an offer to her for a two-week placement with their finance department.
 With that experience under her belt, Lola went on to complete a one-week placement with Lloyds Bank.